Nevada

 Absentee Voting

 North Dakota has no-excuse absentee voting.
-There is no deadline to request an absentee ballots, but ballots must be submitted or postmarked by the day before Election Day, November 7.
+Applications can be found on this online form or downloaded here.
+There is no deadline for absentee ballot applications, but absentee ballots must be returned or postmarked by the day before Election Day.
 Voters who cast absentee ballots or vote by mail must include a valid form of identification with their ballot.

 Resources